Coughs, Sneezes, Runny Noses Anyone?

 My little girl came home Thursday with a fever, coughing, sneezing, and saying “mommyyyyyy I don’t feel so good.
 Can you make me some tea?”

 So super Herbal Mama to the rescue.
 After a quick call with her pediatrician, I made her a strong herbal bath Thursday night and again on Saturday night.
-I also had her drink organic herbal immunity boosting teas all weekend and doubled her op on super smoothies with whole oranges and lemons (peeled), zucchini, cucumber, wheatgrass, and greens Amazing Grass and a spoon of raw organic honey.
+I also had her drink organic herbal immunity boosting teas all weekend along with a hearty grass-fed beef bone broth.
+Each morning I made her what I call a super smoothie with whole oranges and lemons, cucumber, ginger, coconut water, bee propolis and a spoon of raw organic honey.

 Her fever was gone by Friday morning, and she was on the road to recovery, but then she had a cough which I helped soothe with homemade organic elderberry syrup (Sambucus berries).
-I also gave her oil of oregano several times a day, which is a phenomenal infection & inflammation fighter.
+I also gave her 1 drop of oil of oregano twice a day, which is a phenomenal infection & inflammation fighter but must be used with caution as it acts as a broad-spectrum antibiotic and can wipe out beneficial gut bacteria.

 Here is what you need to make an excellent immunity boosting tea